Fast approximation of the affinity dimension for dominated affine iterated function systems: Overview of the method and statement of the main technical theorem

 where $p_B(x):=\det(xI-B)$ denotes the characteristic polynomial of $B$ and $p'_B(x_0)$ its derivative evaluated at $x_0$. \item For every $s \in \mathbb{R}$ the spectral radius of $\mathscr{L}_s$ is equal to

 In particular the above limit exists for all $s \in \mathbb{R}$, and for every $s \in [k,k+1]$ the spectral radius of $\mathscr{L}_s$ is equal to $e^{P(A_1,\ldots,A_N;s)}$.
 For all $s \in \mathbb{R}$ the spectral radius of $\mathscr{L}_s$ is a simple eigenvalue of $\mathscr{L}_s$ and there are no other eigenvalues of the same modulus. \end{enumerate} \end{theorem} Theorem \ref{th:opter} is a special case of a slightly more general result, Theorem \ref{th:topaff}, which will be proved later.
+Theorem \ref{th:topaff} is also applied in the sequel article \cite{Mo20} to the estimation of a related invariant of tuples of matrices.